AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_receipt_rn.md

     });
     ```

-2. Once the recipient receives the message, the SDK triggers `OnMessageDelivered` on the message sender's client, notifying the message sender that the message has been delivered to the recipent.
+2. Once the recipient receives the message, the SDK triggers `OnMessageDelivered` on the message sender's client, notifying the message sender that the message has been delivered to the recipient.
 Listen for the `onMessageDelivered` callback on the sender's client:

     ```typescript
     class ChatMessageEvent implements ChatMessageEventListener {